We tackle the mysteries of life

 The scientific possibilities arising from our research and discoveries are limitless.

 Our teams of scientists join forces to unravel the greatest mysteries of life.
-The CIB enables the integration of quantitative methods and innovative approaches, using cutting-edge technological platforms to better understand the functioning of living organisms, from a single molecule to their organization into complex cellular systems.
+The CI²B integrates quantitative methods and innovative approaches, using cutting-edge technological platforms, to better understand the functioning of living organisms, from a single molecule to their organization into complex cellular systems.
 We conduct in-depth research that explores bacterial physiology and the discovery of new antibiotics, the structure of macromolecules and gene/protein regulation, the cellular composition of the brain and computational neurosciences, the organization of our organs and tissues, and more.
 The scientific possibilities arising from our research and discoveries are limitless.
 We openly share our data, ideas, and tools with the world to accelerate progress and unlock the full potential of our breakthroughs.

 Patrick Cossette Dean, Faculty of Medicine, Université de Montréal

-The creation of the CIB revitalizes our community
+The creation of CI²B has revitalized our community.